-Section 14-1.
-Pay Plan Implementation.
-Effective the first full pay period in October 2022, the pay plan in Addendum A to this Agreement (hereinafter "Pay Plan") is implemented for members in this bargaining unit in the District Chief classifications as further described in this Article 14 and Addendum A. This Pay Plan is the culmination of extensive negotiations between the County and Union.
-The parties agree that this Pay Plan supports the actual operations of the Fire Rescue Department, provides bargaining unit members with a plain and fair map incentivizing continuing education, ensures that Fire Rescue Department salaries remain competitive with nearby fire departments, encourages an equitable and professional environment that fosters positive morale, and fully addresses all actual or perceived pay inequities and compression resulting from any wage adjustments for bargaining unit members made prior to and until October 1, 2023.
+3 Section 14-1.
+StepPay Plan Implementation.
+Effective the first full pay period in October 4 20232, the step planpay plan in Addendum I to this Agreement (hereinafter "StepPay Plan") is 5 implemented for members in this bargaining unit in the District Chief and Captain classifications 6 as further described in this Article 14 and Addendum I. Current members in these classifications 7 as of the date of ratification shall be placed on the Step Plan as described in Addendum II and 8 receive the corresponding flat dollar amount as their annual wage.
+9 For the first pay period in fiscal year 2025, each current non-probationary employee shall advance 10 one step in the Step Plan.
+Employees who promote either into this bargaining unit, or promote 11 within the bargaining unit after the implementation of the Step Plan will be placed in step one of 12 the Step Plan for their new classification regardless of their salary at the time of promotion.
+For 13 employees whose annual salary exceeds the top range of the Step Plan, either at the implementation 14 of the Step Plan, or in subsequent years, shall receive a longevity payment in lieu of placement or 15 progression on the Step Plan (the "Longevity Payment") as shown on Addendum I. This 16 Longevity Payment shall be paid in three lump sum payments on the following schedule: First 17 full pay period in October; first full pay period in April; and first pay period in September.
+The 18 Step Plan compensation is contingent upon budgetary restrictions and may be terminated by the 19 Board of County Commissioners through the budget process.
+This Pay Plan is the culmination of 20 extensive negotiations between the County and Union.
+The parties agree that this Pay Plan 21 supports the actual operations of the Fire Rescue Department, provides bargaining unit members 22 with a plain and fair map incentivizing continuing education, ensures that Fire Rescue Department 23 salaries remain competitive with nearby fire departments, encourages an equitable and professional environment that fosters positive morale, and fully addresses all actual or perceived pay inequities and compression resulting from any wage adjustments for bargaining unit members made prior to and until October 1, 2023.